 Tom Fuglestad with daughters Jenay (left) and Kaylee (right), both who coach for Crossfire Volleyball

-For those new to Crossfire, I'd like to highlight the philosophy and core principles that make us unique in the world of youth sports.
+Crossfire is guided by core principles and a philosophy that makes us unique in the world of youth sports.
 A major theme for our training comes from a key scripture verse in Hebrews 12:1 - "Run with perseverance the race that is set before us".
 This scripture verse from Hebrews 12:1 continues to be a major theme for our training.
 Our goal is to train our athletes to fight the good fight, to run the race with a great attitude and supreme effort, to stay on course and finish well.
+"How" our athletes conduct themselves (character & class) is just as important as "what" they achieve through competition (results & outcomes).
+Review our club overview page for more details on what makes Crossfire different.

 Sincerely, Tom Fuglestad Club Director Crossfire Volleyball